The wait is finally over…

 Substrate is the floor covering, or bedding, that goes in the bottom of the cage.
 It is a vital component of your ball python terrarium setup.
 It should be about 3 inches thick and you should change it out completely once every month.

 You have a few options to choose from, each with its pros and cons.
 You substrate choice can affect the overall health and well-being of your favorite reptile.
-We have an article reviewing the best substrates for snakes.
+We have an article reviewing the best bedding for ball pythons.

 Paper Towels Or Newspaper

 This is the cheapest of all substrates.
 It is readily available and easy to replace.
 However, it does not hold humidity and it is not visually appealing.

 Readily available, cheap and can hold humidity.
 It absorbs odors and moisture.
 It is not digestible.
 This Cocosoft substrate is a great choice, made from fresh coconut husks.

 Aspen shavings are probably the most used substrate.
 They are cheap and can accommodate humidity.
 Your python can also burrow within the shavings and they look good in the terrarium.